Hyperlocal marketing is a little different from local marketing.

 Circle Surrogacy, one of the top egg donation agencies in the United States, is another perfect example of a company that has offices in multiple states.
 Each of their locations has its own standalone landing page.

-Instead of focusing on drawing visitors from all over the country, you should target people who only live in the area where your business is.
+Instead of focusing on drawing visitors from all over the country, you should target people who only live in the area where your business is and understand their user intent.
 This is helpful when you are starting a business.

 Now you know what to do to dominate those areas and make customers choose you over your competitors.